jsdelivr/globalping/docs/measurement/schema/response.md

 **type**: `Object[]`

-An array of all PING iterations before the deadline occured.
+An array of all PING iterations before the deadline occurred.

 #### timings[].ttl